Cherreads

 'Ugh'

 Alex looked at the silhouette of a man he grew to trust as it got further away from him.
-He could feel that breathing was getting more and more difficult by the second.
-His lungs drowning in his own blood and slowly suffocating.
+He could feel that breathing was getting more difficult by the second.
+His lungs were drowning in his own blood and slowly suffocating.

 'This is what I get for trusting you?'

-He struggled to sit up and leaned against the unfinished walls of the building, his slight movement draining the minuscule strength that was left in his body.
+He struggled to sit up and leaned against the unfinished walls of the building, his slight movement draining the minuscule strength left in his body.

 His eyes drifted across the scene—the bodies of his crew sprawled in front of him.
 The ones he'd trusted, now cold and lifeless, as if to remind him of the consequences of trusting someone again.

-His eyes lingering on Steve, who he promised to attend his daughter's birthday party, now gone- lying lifeless on the cold floor leaving and unfulfilled promise behind.
+His eyes lingered on Steve, who he promised to attend his daughter's birthday party, now gone- lying lifeless on the cold floor, leaving an unfulfilled promise behind.

 'After all that we've been through, and this is what I get?'